aegiacometti/netconf-backup/README.md

-# Simple configuration backup for Cisco IOS, NxOS, ASA, Arista and F5
+# Simple configuration backup for Cisco IOS, NxOS, ASA, Arista, F5 and FortiOS

 Simple and complete backup setup with Ansible and Python3.